-The imperialists enlisted over two million troops and a great number of planes, tanks, artillery and warships in the Fatherland Liberation War.
+The imperialists enlisted over two million troops and a great number of planes, tanks, artillery and warships in the Korean war.
 They even threatened to use the atomic weapon.
-The military forces of the DPRK founded only two years earlier was incomparably younger than those of the imperialists.
+The military forces of the DPRK founded only two years earlier were incomparably younger than those of the imperialists.